-In the remainder of this paper, I want to explore how weather, mundane and average, phenomenal and tempestuous, unusual and extreme, complex and recurrent, is inextricably intertwined with place, can help make place, inform a sense of place and shape how place identities come into being at a range of scales.
+In the remainder of this paper, I want to explore how weather, mundane and average, phenomenal and tempestuous, unusual and extreme, complex and recurrent, is inextricably intertwined with place, can help make place, inform a sense of place, and shape how place identities come into being at a range of scales.
 I want to build on the work of Vannini et al. who have highlighted “the centrality of weather in popular discourse . . . and with regard to national identity.”18 I also want to draw on various aspects of some of my recent climate and weather history research, including work I have conducted with colleagues and friends.
 In particular, I want to draw mainly, but not exclusively, on recent weather history research using archives to explore impacts and responses to weather events in a UK context.
 I would first like to consider the concept of the “weather place.”

 Writing and Making Weather Places

-As Vannini et al. have argued, “the weather has a special relationship with place.
-At its most elementary level the weather is itself a feature of place.”19 Weather of course physically shapes the landscape, moulding, modifying and transforming the landscape directly.
+As Vannini et al. have argued, “The weather has a special relationship with place.
+At its most elementary level the weather is itself a feature of place.”19 Weather of course physically shapes the landscape, molding, modifying, and transforming the landscape directly.
 Landscapes are weathered and they are dynamic precisely because of the weather to which they are exposed.
-Weather also shapes landscapes indirectly via interventions, adapations and changes to the build environment to cope with unusual or damaging weather.
-In as much, weather places come into being through weather itself, but weather constantly makes and remakes place physically.
+Weather also shapes landscapes indirectly via interventions, adapations, and changes to the built environment to cope with unusual or damaging weather.
+In as much as weather places come into being through weather itself, weather continued to shape place physically.

-All places are at once fluid, dynamic and multidimensional, and yet also have “haunting familiarities” running through them.20 Weather is fundamental to the physical construction and human experience and understanding of this fluidiuty, this dynamism, multidimensionality and for creating the binding ties to place.
-As Vannini and colleagues have argued, places become “known” and knowable by and through their weather they are made distinctive form one another they are distinctive “weather places.”21 Physically, the weather of a place helps to define it, while past weather places can be revealed or exposed by weather itself.
+All places are at once “fluid, dynamic, and multidimensional”, yet also have “haunting identities and familiarities running through them”.20 Weather is fundamental to the physical construction and human experience and understanding of this fluidiuty, this dynamism and multidimensionality, and for creating the binding ties to place.
+As Vannini and colleagues have argued, places become “known” and knowable by and through their weather; they are made distinctive from one another into specific “weather places.”21 Physically, the weather of a place helps define it, while past weather places can be revealed or exposed by weather itself.
 One only has to consider the implications of recent heat waves and droughts in the UK and the way this revealed past landscape features.22 Conceptually too, however, weather plays a central, defining role in the way in which people, individually and collectively, define a sense of place and are rooted to a place.
-As both weather and place are fluid, changeable, dynamic, however, so too are weather places being constantly made and remade.
-Experiences of weather are reflexive and contribute to the idea of dwelling where dwelling means repeated encounters with places which serve to build up memories, affection, and perhaps nostalgia for those places, rendering those places deepened by time and qualified by memory.23 We can then rethink weather as part of a place’s interactional past, an ensemble of memories tied to experiences that have unfolded within a place.24
+As both weather and place are fluid, changeable, dynamic, however, so too are weather places.
+Experiences of weather are reflexive and contribute to the idea of dwelling where dwelling means repeated encounters with places that serve to build up memoriesand perhaps nostalgia for those places, “rendering those places deepened by time and qualified by memory”.23 We can then rethink weather as part of a place’s past, “an ensemble of memories tied to experiences that have unfolded within a place”.24